Skip to contents

 max_cor

-(optional; numeric) Maximum correlation allowed between any pair of predictors.
-Higher values return larger number of predictors with higher multicollinearity.
+(optional; numeric) Maximum correlation allowed between any pair of variables in predictors.
+Recommended values are between 0.5 and 0.9.
+Higher values return larger number of predictors with a higher multicollinearity.
+If NULL, the pairwise correlation analysis is disabled.
 Default: 0.75

 Value